 Backyard parties are essential to summer.
-They’ve got a built-in, laid-back vibe that makes it easy to slow down, fill up your plate, join in a game and kick back in the sunshine.
+They’ve got a built-in, laid-back vibe that makes it easy to slow down, fill up your plate with easy summer party food, join in a game and kick back in the sunshine.
 But there’s still plenty to plan for when it comes to these outdoor soirees.
 From the setup to the food served and what to do when the sun sets, make sure you’ve got every step covered so you can host the ultimate backyard (or patio, or deck, or porch…) bash that’s the stuff of summer dreams.

 1. Plan the menu around your guest list.